Guides Menu

 What is ecosystem restoration?

 According to the UN, “ecosystem restoration” refers to “assisting the recovery of degraded, damaged and destroyed ecosystems to regain ecological functionality and provide the goods and services that people value”.
 To fully understand what this means, we first need to define what an ecosystem is.
-An ecosystem is a geographic area where plants, animals, and other organisms, as well as weather and landscapes, work together to form a bubble of life.
+An ecosystem is a geographic area where plants, animals, and other organisms, as well as weather and landscapes, interact to form complex units of life and which provide nature-based goods and services, also known as ‘nature’s contributions to people’ (NCP), that people need to survive and prosper.
 With this in mind, ecosystem restoration requires reclaiming degraded environments to enhance the health of that ecosystem.
 A healthy ecosystem is one that is intact in its physical, chemical, and biological components and their interrelationships, such that it is resilient to withstand change and stressors.
-It is a system that is not experiencing the abnormal growth or decline of native species, the concentration of persistent contaminants, or drastic anthropogenic changes to its landscape or ecological processes.
+It is a system that is not experiencing abnormal growth or decline of native species, the concentration of persistent contaminants, or drastic anthropogenic changes to its landscape or ecological processes.

-When an ecosystem is healthy, it is able to provide services that humans need to sustain their livelihoods.
+When an ecosystem is healthy, it is able to provide NCP and services that humans need to sustain their livelihoods.
 These ecosystem services include:

 • improving water security